crystal-covas/crystal-covas/README.md

 I'm a budding data scientist stationed in Tokyo :tokyo_tower:

+What I'm currently up to:
-- I'm currently learning Python and machine learning :computer:
+- learning Python and machine learning :computer:

 My hobbies outside of coding include:
 - weight lifting